Tyrn/wei/the-insider-en.typ

 used to correct the positioning  of rockets  and to load containers  heavier than 700 tons.
 This time, the crane's load was much smaller than the maximum allowed  weight.
-The crane's  jib  pointed to the  sky  and  twelve...  no, thirteen bodies were swinging under it and Bemish recognized his ex-deputy - young Ashinik - hanging  to  the  side.
+The crane's  jib  pointed to the  sky  and  twelve...  no, thirteen bodies were swinging under it and Bemish recognized his ex-deputy---young Ashinik---hanging  to  the  side.
 Two squeaking  yellow  vultures were already circling the crane...

      "The zealots and rebels," Shavash  said coolly, "disturbed the  Empire, babbled too much and  addled  people's minds.
-It was  not possible to  catch them all  at once -  they hid, showed up  only separately  and threatened to avenge the deaths of their comrades.
+It was  not possible to  catch them all  at once---they hid, showed up  only separately  and threatened to avenge the deaths of their comrades.
 Now we gathered  all of the zealots  in one place and destroyed  this filth once and forever.
 Now,  when  we are not bothered by the crazy gangs, we can negotiate  with the Federation as a real